SotaYoshida/NuclearToolkit.jl/docs/src/contributing.md

 You can propose modifications you made on the package through pull requests.

-* As stated above, plaease consider to make test codes matching to your modifications.
+* As stated above, please consider to make test codes matching to your modifications.

 * Please make sure to submit your PR to `develop` branch.
 The 'main' branch will be protected by 'github branch protection'.